Daniel P Carver

 - Python; confident using arcpy, numpy, pandas, scipy, and os.

-- Markdown; Confident creating plain text docs using markdown and managing them via online repository.
+- Markdown; Confident creating plain text docs using markdown and managing them via an online repository.

 - Git; Confident using version control software via command line and editing